abdulkadireyigul/fastcore/fastcore/middleware/README.md

 ## Limitations

-- Only CORS and rate limiting middleware are included by default
+  - Only CORS and rate limiting middleware are included by default.
-- Rate limiting supports both in-memory and Redis backends, but only global, IP-based limits (no per-route or user-based rate limiting)
-- No request timing middleware is implemented (despite earlier mention)
+  - No request timing middleware is implemented.
-- Middleware is set up at startup, not dynamically per request
+  - Middleware is set up at startup, not dynamically per request.
-- Advanced CORS and rate limiting features (e.g., per-route config, custom backends) are not included